-Company awards are good ways to demonstrate your quality work to prospects.
+Company awards are effective ways to demonstrate your quality work to prospects.
 Put them on your website, and let them bloom into results that will convince your potential clients.

 First of all, identify important awards in your niche.
-After you google and find suitable awards, you’ll often be able to apply for one without being nominated.
-For example, if you’re a content marketing agency, you could apply for a Content Marketing Award.
+After determining suitable awards, you’ll often be able to apply for one without being nominated.
+For example, if you’re a content marketing agency, you could apply for a content marketing award.

 People prefer doing business with people they know.
 Make the first step, and inform prospects about your company and its background.

 In the modern era, eBooks and downloadable guides are some of the hottest marketing materials.
-Everyone loves free things that are entertaining and educational.
+Everyone loves free things, especially if they are also entertaining and educational.
 Hence, people love free eBooks and guides.

-Creating an eBook or guide doesn’t need to be that complicated.
-If you’ve already written lots of content, just take 3-5 blog posts about a specific topic, merge them together, and convert them into an ebook.
-For the conversion, either use eBook templates or a tool like Google Docs or Word.
+Creating an eBook or guide doesn’t need to be complicated.
+If you’ve already created lots of content, just take 3-5 blog posts about a specific topic, merge them together, and convert them into an eBook.
+For the conversion, you can use eBook templates or a tool like Google Docs or Word.

-Then you have their email in exchange for giving them valuable information and can use that to market to them and stay in touch for the future.
+“We would argue the most important marketing collateral is not physical, but digital downloadable PDFs directed at your target audience.
+These PDFs entice your audience to give you their email addresses so that they can access your files.
+Then you have their email in exchange for giving them valuable information and can use that to market to them and stay in touch for the future.”